Draft Local Planning Scheme No. 7

 1. What dwellings could be erected on lots 6-17,19-30.105 & 7570 Canning Highway, South Perth?
 2. Can lots 6-17,19-30.105 & 7570 Canning Highway, South Perth be combined and developed as a whole?
 3. What structure(s) can be built on the common boundary with lots 6-17,19-30.105 & 7570 Canning Highway, South Perth and the rear adjoining lots on Campbell Street?
 4. How will vehicles access lots 6-17,19-30.105 & 7570 Canning Highway, South Perth?
 5. Why the change to R80 for lots 6-17,19-30.105 & 7570 Canning Highway, South Perth?

-Ian Galbraith asked 11 months ago
+Ian Galbraith asked about 2 years ago

 Hello and thank you for your question.
 The properties at lots 6-17,19-30.105 & 7570 Canning Highway, South Perth are proposed to be zoned Residential R80 under draft LPS 7.
 These properties are subject to the following additional requirements in the draft LPS 7 for ‘ASR11’: